DEV-5/MY_NOTES/Linux_Embedded_development.md

      1. core scheduler:  This layer carries out physical process scheduling operation.
 It is priority primitive with support of 0-99 priority queue for each plug-ins to core scheduler.

-        -  scheduling policies currently supported are categories into 2 groups
+        -  scheduling policies currently supported are categories-ed into 2 groups

           1. General purpose scheduling process (`man sched)`:
              - `SCHED_OTHER` : the standard round-robin time sharing policy